VsFoxaDevs/VsFoxa/README.md

 If the compiler gives an error saying that hxCodec cannot be found read this issue to fix it: ShadowMario/FNF-PsychEngine#12770

-If you want to just play the mod and not compile, just use the action builds (either through just Github's Actions tab, which requires a Github account, or use nightly.link)
+If you want to just play the mod and not compile, just use the action builds (either through just Github's Actions tab, which requires a Github account, or use nightly.link) (use flixel 5.3.2 btw, actions don't work rn)

 ## Customization: